mozilla-lockbox/mozilla-lockbox.github.io/architecture/sync.md

 4. Add all values to "working" that are present in "local-add" and "remote-add".
 5. Filter "working" to remove any duplicates.

+##### Merging `history`

+History within an item is tracked as an ordered list of JSON objects, from newest to oldest.
+The following steps are followed to merge histories:

+1. The difference of remote history against the stable history is calculated, and prepended to the working item's `history`.
+2. the difference of local history against the stable history is calculated, and and prepended to the working item's `history`.

 ### Applying Pending Changes

 The next step after reconciling any conflicts is to apply the remaining pending changes.
 At this step, all pending changes should originate from "local", and are applied as follows: